ome/ngff/about/index.md

 An [updated Zarr version (v3)](https://zarr-specs.readthedocs.io/en/latest/v3/core/v3.0.html) has been accepted to unify the two similar specifications to provide a single binary specification.
 See this [blog post](https://zarr.dev/blog/zep1-update/) for more information.
-The file format now is called "OME-Zarr".
-The term "NGFF" is still referred to the community and [specification process](../rfc/index.md).
+The file format is called "OME-Zarr".
+The term "NGFF" still refers to the community and [specification process](../rfc/index.md).

 In addition to the [OME-Zarr specification](../specifications/index.md), the pages listed below are intended to provide an overview of external resources available